OpenNeuroStudies/OpenNeuroStudies-proto1/doc/designs/1-initial-rf.md

   - note that there then should be no single "sourcedata/raw"
 - link derivative in question (ds006190) under derivatives/{codename} where codename is to be figured out as a short word based on what it is ....
 TODO

+#### derivatives/bids-validator.{json,txt}

+After introdcuing modification, or just upon request we need to run `bids-validator-deno` on each study dataset, and store text and json outputs under derivatives/.

+Result of bids-validator should be used later to populate some bids-valid column in studies.tsv.

+# Some non-specific desires yet